JacobVanWormer/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+It keeps the user sign in for a long period of time.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+It Creates a Hash from the password protecting the password itself.

 - [ ] What does bcrypt do to slow down attackers?
+Bcrypt acts very slow, which slows down hackers from creating tables.

 - [ ] What are the three parts of the JSON Web Token?
+Header, Payload and Signature.

 ## Minimum Viable Product